-Bucatini alla Amatriciana is a staple in and around Rome and the type of dish Italian college kids cook when they miss Mama’s cooking.
+Bucatini alla Amatriciana is a staple in and around Rome and the type of dish Italian college kids cook when they miss Mama's cooking.
 The beauty of the dish is that just a few strips of bacon infuse an entire pot of pasta with a rich, meaty flavor, cut perfectly by the sweet of the tomatoes and the heat of the pepper flakes.
-No fatty sausage links, greasy ground beef, or fist-size meatballs are necessary in this spaghetti recipe.
+No fatty sausage links, greasy ground beef, or fist-size meatballs are necessary for this spaghetti recipe.

 Nutrition: 370 calories, 5 g fat (1.5 g saturated), 560 mg sodium

 1 tsp red pepper flakes (or more depending upon your heat preference)

 Salt and black pepper to taste

 10 oz bucatini or spaghetti

 - Bring a large pot of salted water to a boil.

 - Cook the bacon in a large skillet over medium heat until the fat is mostly rendered, about 5 minutes.

 - Discard all but 1 tablespoon of the fat.
 Add the onion, garlic, and pepper flakes to the pan.
 Sauté for about 5 minutes, until the onion has begun to lightly brown.

 - Add the tomatoes and season with salt and lots of black pepper.
 Bring to a simmer.